saylesss88/privacy-book/src/arch/hardening_firefox.md

   - In `about:preferences#privacy`, setting Enhanced Tracking Protection to either Strict or Custom enables FPP as well explained further down.

+  - When you enable ETP strict mode, Total Cookie Protection is enabled by default.
+It confines cookies to the site where they were created, preventing companies from using them to track your browsing from site to site.

 - [First-Party Isolation](https://wiki.mozilla.org/Security/FirstPartyIsolation)
   From the Tor Uplift Project.

+### Fingerprinting

 - [Fingerprinting](https://wiki.mozilla.org/Security/Fingerprinting)